Albert-Mkhitaryan/containers/README.md

 ```
 hostname
 ```
-now we are going to checko PID namespace
+now we are going to check PID namespace
 ```
 ps
 kill -9 <pid of unshare>